Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 • Effective communication and timely legal notices are crucial for preventing disputes and ensuring seamless transitions.

-• Legal eviction involves a step-by-step process, including serving notice and potentially taking court action if necessary.
+• Legal eviction involves a step-by-step process, including serving notice and, if necessary, taking legal action in court.

 • Mediation may offer a less adversarial solution if tenants refuse to vacate during property sales.